tttmmmyyyy/fixlang/Documentation.md

 If the name of the lhs of `let`-binding is already in the scope, `let` evaluates `{expression_0}` in the old scope (i.e., with the old value of the name) and evaluates `{expression_1}` in the new scope (i.e., with the new value of the name).

-Fix's `let`-binding doesn't allow to make recursive definition.
+Fix's `let`-binding doesn't allow making recursive definition.
 To define a recursive function locally, use `fix` built-in function.

 ## If